jeranaias/harakat/README.md

 #### Tiered Lookup Chain (in order)

-The Elite system applies lookups in a specific order, with earlier tiers taking precedence:
+The system applies lookups in a specific order, with earlier tiers taking precedence:

 | Tier | Entries | Confidence | Description |
 |------|--------:|------------|-------------|